 Strawberryfield Park is a family-run business

-We arrived mid-afternoon to find the key waiting in the door of our deep-cleaned and sanitised lodge.
+We arrived mid-afternoon to find the key waiting in the door of luxurious lodge.
 Check-in was contactless and detailed arrival directions and instructions had been e-mailed beforehand so we knew exactly how it would all work.
-We needed to confirm by email 48-hours before that we were displaying no symptoms of Covid before we’d be allowed on site.
-All these systems left us reassured that they’d be no Covid risk during our stay at Strawberryfield Park.

 For our Somerset sojourn we stayed in Pamela’s Meadow, named after Mike’s Mum, who is responsible for the pretty planting in the meadow behind the lodge.
 The stylish, two-bedroom lodge with two en-suite bathrooms has a spacious living area and large outdoor deck.

 Each lodge has its own unique style and décor and ours was light, airy and calming with neutral tones and accents of pale turquoise, petrol blue and soft oranges which suited us perfectly.

 Some lodges have a more contemporary and edgy styling so there’s something to suit every taste.
 The lodge was absolutely spotless and everything looked brand new.